 63,000 NHS staff in England are EU nationals - 5.6% of all staff.
 Overall, 12.7% of NHS staff say that their nationality is not British.
 Data on the nationality of NHS staff for doctors, nurses and other categories, and changes since the Brexit vote.Jump to full report >>

 The majority of NHS staff in England are British – but a substantial minority are not.
 Around 144,000 out of 1.2 million staff report a non-British nationality.
 This is 12.7% of all staff for whom a nationality is known, or one in every eight.
 Between them, these staff hold 200 different non-British nationalities.
 Around 63,000 are nationals of other EU countries - 5.6% of NHS staff in England.
 Around 49,000 staff are Asian nationals.

 Nationality as recorded by the NHS is self-reported, so it may sometimes reflect a person's cultural heritage rather than their citizenship or country of birth.
 For 5.9% of NHS workers, nationality is unknown.
 The percentages here exclude staff whose nationality is unknown.
 This data doesn't cover those working in social care or in the independent sector.

-Nationals of other EU countries make up almost 10% of doctors in England's hospital and community health services.
-They also make up 7% of all nurses and almost 5% of scientific, therapeutic and technical staff.
-There has been little change in these percentages since the EU referendum.
+Nationals of other EU countries make up 9.7% of doctors in England's hospital and community health services.
+They also make up 6.8% of all nurses and 5.6% of scientific, therapeutic and technical staff.
+The percentage of doctors and nurses with EU nationality grew between 2009 and 2016.
+Since 2016, the percentage of EU nurses has fallen.

-The highest concentration of staff with other EU nationalities is in London.
-In North West London, they make up 11.7% of all NHS staff.
-In all regions, there are more staff from 'old' EU countries (those which were members before 2004, such as Spain and Italy) than 'new' EU countries (those which have joined since 2004, such as Poland and Romania).
+There are more staff from 'old' EU countries (those which were members before 2004, such as Spain and Italy) than 'new' EU countries (those which have joined since 2004, such as Poland and Romania).